 Brick or stone (masonry) is required on each home in a panel effect.
 The full front of the garage should be finished in masonry.
 As an alternate, the brick or stone may be used to a minimum 75% of the wall height if appropriate to the design.
 All entries and front facades of home shall be accented with brick or stone.
-A minimum of 150 sq. ft. of masonry will be required (based on design) to meet this requirement.
+A minimum of 150 sq.ft. of masonry will be required (based on design) to meet this requirement.
+A minimum of 100 sq.ft. of masonry will be required on Lot pockets of 28' or less.
+A minimum of 80 sq.ft. will be required on all rear drive lots.

-Permitted cladding materials include vinyl siding, wood siding or composite wood in horizontal application, brick/stone in stacked application, stucco (sand float finish), and Stonetile.
+Permitted cladding materials include vinyl siding, wood siding or composite wood in horizontal application, brick/stone in stacked application, stucco (sand float finish).

 All trim and masonry details must be returned 24" around corners.
+Trim details of metal or composite wood are allowed.